software-trizzey/djazzy-vscode/README.md

 Djangoly is a VS Code extension built for Django developers (surprise, surprise).
 It uses static analysis to ensure your project aligns with Django best practices and conventions.
 You can install the extension via the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=Alchemized.djangoly) or by searching for `djangoly` in your IDE's extension tab.

+>Note: Djangoly requires _Python 3.9_ or higher to function properly.
+Please ensure your environment meets this requirement before using the extension.

 ## Features ✨